 It can take several weeks after beginning fluoxetine for the symptoms of these conditions to improve.

-Fluoxetine is a prescription drug that comes in capsule, tablet, or solution form.
+Fluoxetine is a prescription drug that comes in the form of a capsule, tablet, or solution.
 In the United States, it is available as a generic drug or under the brand name Prozac.

 Fluoxetine withdrawal symptoms may occur when a person stops taking the medication.
 These symptoms may develop because of the rapid changes in the brain’s serotonin levels following antidepressant cessation.

 A 2019 review of existing research reports that 56% of people experience withdrawal effects when stopping various antidepressants.
-Around 46% of these people report “severe” symptoms.
+About 46% of these individuals report “severe” symptoms.

 One of the studies in the review found that out of 95 people who abruptly stopped taking fluoxetine, 67% experienced withdrawal symptoms.
-However, doctors do not recommend stopping antidepressant use abruptly because it may lead to more severe symptoms.
+Doctors do not recommend stopping antidepressant use abruptly because it may lead to more severe symptoms.